Showbiz Police

-Showbiz Police: Una sa Eksena (formerly known as Showbiz Police: Intriga Under Arrest) is a Philippine-based weekly comprehensive entertainment news program and show business-oriented talk show produced by the TV5 Entertainment Group, aired every Saturday at 6:00 pm (18:00) on TV5.
+Showbiz Police: Una sa Eksena is a Philippine television talk show broadcast by TV5.
+Originally hosted by Raymond Gutierrez, Cristy Fermin, Jose Javier Reyes, Dani Castaño and Lucy Torres-Gomez, it aired from September 14, 2013 to June 6, 2014.
+Gutierrez, Fermin and Reyes serve as the final hosts.

 Launched on September 14, 2013, Showbiz Police: Intriga Under Arrest was one of the 8 newly launched weekend programs under the "Weekend Do It Better" block of the network.

 It was later moved to a new timeslot on weekdays from January 20, 2014, at 4:00 pm.
 The show ended on June 6, 2014.